nathanqueija/metrics_dashboard/README.md

 ## Metrics dashboard

+1. Install the packages

+`yarn`

 In order to run the application you need to start the server and the client.

-To start the server run:
+2. To start the server run:

 `yarn start:server`

-To start the client run:
+3. To start the client run:

 `yarn start`